eirka/eirka-provision/README.md

 # eirka-provision
-packer/ansible provisioning for eirka on ubuntu 16.04
+Packer/Ansible provisioning for eirka on Ubuntu 18.04

 ##### Build image: